 How is ADHD Diagnosed?

-The diagnostic criteria of ADHD listed below are defined in the Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM5) produced by the American Psychiatric Association (APA).
 Despite numerous hyped claims of imminent technological diagnostic breakthroughs, it remains the case that “no biological marker is diagnostic for ADHD”.
-Despite the lack of any diagnostic biological markers, many people, including some patients and parents, mistakenly believe ADHD is diagnosed using a series of 'scientific' tests.
-In reality the DSM5 behavioural criteria, listed below, remain the basis for diagnosing ADHD.
+Nonetheless, many people, including some patients and parents, mistakenly believe ADHD is diagnosed using a series of 'scientific' tests.

-Modified extract from the the Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM5)
+Extract from the the Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM-5)

 ADHD Diagnostic Criteria.